What is S4?

 The long and short of it

 One difference between the S4 and IPA phonetic symbol sets is the way long and short vowels are shown.
 In IPA phonetic script fang marks (like this ː) are used to indicate long vowels.
-As in the Japanese JSL system, in S4 long vowels are symbolized by double characters:
+As in the Japanese JSL system, in S4 long vowels are symbolized by double characters:- aa (as in palm)

 And the short versions are simply: